 Is it time to lay the password to rest?
 How can we guarantee top-notch security in a passwordless digital world?

 Nowadays, most people using computers and mobile devices to log on to the Internet and access countless apps and services understand the importance of a secure password.
 However, understanding doesn’t necessarily translate to implementation.
-Every time we use a new online service or software, purchase items in online shops, or perform online transactions, we create a personal account.
+Whenever we use a new online service or software, purchase items in online shops, or perform online transactions, we create a personal account.
 With a password.
-One that is ideally a mix of lowercase and capital letters, symbols, numbers.
+One that is ideally a mix of lowercase and capital letters, symbols, and numbers.
 One that is unique to the account we’re creating.

 When done right, this kind of password authentication offers adequate security.
 However, customers don’t just want protection; they also want comfort.
 And having to recall myriad passwords for an infinite number of personal accounts, type them in on all their various mobile and desktop devices, and change them frequently as a precautionary measure is the opposite of comfort.

 The Solution: Get rid of passwords

 But is it possible to have no password and provide customers with comfort AND security?
 Perhaps the better question is, are passwords all that secure?

 As mentioned, for a password to be truly effective, it has to be a complex array of numbers, characters, and symbols, and it has to be unique to each service or account.
 It’s not only hard to remember lengthy and intricate passwords, but it’s also time-consuming to constantly type them in for various services across multiple devices.
 At best, this method of security is cumbersome.
 At worst, it is a dangerous security gap.
 Why?
 Because many users forego secure password configurations, opting instead for the speed and ease of simple or reused passwords.
 As a result, users unwittingly leave their accounts far more susceptible to hacking and phishing attacks.